scafiy/PKengine/README.md

 # RPG engine
-> a simple game to demos features from the RPG genre.
+> a simple game to demo features from the RPG genre.